Pool Pump Electrical Safety

 chlorine generator, a heat pump or gas heater.
 Since all of these devices carry electrical

-current, and are in contact with the pool water, there is the
+current, and are in contact with the pool water, there is the potential for electricity to enter

 the pool water.
-This should never happen unless there is a
+This should never happen unless there is a fault in the insulation systems

 of the electrical devices and a simultaneous failure of the pool grounding system.